-What lead to the decision to create TAFS’s Noble Purpose: Trucking is a noble profession and truck drivers are noble people?
+What led to the creation of TAFS’ Noble Purpose: Trucking is a noble profession and truck drivers are noble people?

 We wanted something that reflects who we are as a company.
 While we offer various types of financing, the vast majority of the business we do is within the transportation space.
 There are a lot of negative connotations associated with trucking and truck drivers.
 We want to change that and bring it to light that the trucking industry really is a noble profession and truck drivers are noble people.

-How did the Noble Purpose influence/create TAFS’s casual atmosphere of comradery?
+How did the Noble Purpose influence/create TAFS’ casual atmosphere of comradery?

 We made the decision about a year/year and a half ago to really formalize what our mission statement, vision, and core values were going to be as a company.
 All of the leadership team provided input on who they thought we were as a company and who we should be.
 The result lead to the Noble Purpose message in our mission statement, vision, and core values.
 To keep the message in front of our team members, we developed the monthly team lunches, where the leadership members go and have lunch on a monthly basis with a set group of individuals from various departments throughout the company.
 It creates a good opportunity to get feedback from team members on what is and is not working.
 We use this feedback to shape future decisions that result in a positive impact on TAFS’s culture and atmosphere.

 The mission statement talks a lot about diversity.
 How is TAFS diverse and why do you think this is important for us as an organization?